Peppi Azzopardi

 Joseph "Peppi" Azzopardi (born August 25, 1959), from Floriana is a Maltese TV personality, best known for hosting Malta's longest-lasting TV programme and most popular talk show Xarabank from 1997 to 2020 every Friday evenings in Television Malta.
 He also hosts L-Istrina, a yearly telethon programme, televised every Boxing Day across the three main terrestrial TV stations in Malta.
 Azzopardi is also a founder of the TV production company "Where's Everybody".
-He is currently voicing Grandpa Pig in the Maltese version of Peppa Pig, also aired in TVM.
+He is currently voicing Grandma Pig in the Maltese version of Peppa Pig, also aired in TVM.